SoftwareGuy/Ignorance/README.md

 ### Desktop

--   Windows 7 x64 onwards, **however...**
+-   **x64 Windows editions, starting from Windows 7**

-    -   32bit Windows ENET Blobs are included, however they should be treated as experimental.
-I am doing this because I get quite a lot of people in countries where 32bit computers are more common than 64bit computers (Russia, Brazil, etc).
+    -   As of Ignorance 1.3.8, 32bit Windows Enet native blobs are no longer included.
+There was not enough reasoning to include 32bit native blobs since 32bit Windows is a platform that Unity is slowly phasing out.
+As such, if you really need 32bit native blobs then you can use my ENet-CSharp repositories' build system on your copy of 32bit Windows, or ask for a 32bit binary blob.

-    -   If you have found a quirk in the 32bit blobs, you will be required to build a 64bit version of your game and test to see if the quirk exists.
+    -   In addition to the above dot point, the only real places that I know of where 32bit is still common is Russia, Brazil and some other countries.

-        If it does, then you qualify for a bug report.
+-   **macOS 10.12 onwards**

-    -   If the quirk exists in 32bit blobs but does not exist in 64bit blobs, then you can file a bug report but it’ll be lower priority.
+    -   El Captain and below **ARE NOT** supported.

--   macOS 10.12 onwards.
-El Captain and below **ARE NOT** supported.
+    -   Compiled on a GitHub autobuilder Ubuntu instance.

     -   Tested and confirmed working on High Sierra, Mojave, Catalina.

--   Linux
+-   **Linux x64**

-    -   x86_64 libraries are included, compiled on a Ubuntu 18.04 LTS instance (Bionic Beaver).
+    -   x86_64 libraries are included, compiled on a GitHub autobuilder Ubuntu instance.

     -   Should *just work* on various Linux distros, as long as they aren’t too exotic.
-Main testing has been done on Debian/Ubuntu/Fedora/CentOS.
+Main testing has been done on Debian/Ubuntu/Fedora/CentOS/Arch.

     -   If your distro uses a different C library instead of GNU C then you’ll need to recompile the blobs manually.
 See the ENet-CSharp repository for